jzabroski/Home/Quotes/README.md

 There are no scholarships in business.

+> You should always adapt your consumption to your income.
+You shouldn't try to adapt your income to your consumption.
+> ~ Warren Buffett

 > Performance removes frictions.
 > Scale removes frictions.
 > Scale plus performance obliterates frictions.